For Massachusetts residents

 If you have lost your job or work hours because of COVID-19, you can apply for SNAP at any time.
 You do not have to wait to file an application and should learn if you are eligible.

-Right now, everyone is receiving the maximum household benefit amount, everyone's benefits have increased 15% - there has never been a better time to apply and get SNAP.
+Right now, everyone is receiving the maximum household benefit amount - there has never been a better time to apply and get SNAP.
 Learn more about getting SNAP at gettingSNAP.org.

 Find out if you are eligible for SNAP today by calling Project Bread's FoodSource Hotline at 1-800-645-8333.
 If you are eligible, we can help you apply over the phone.